Blueberries are best grown where summers are cool and the soil is acidic. There are varieties that will grow in warm, dry summer regions.

 Choosing the Right Blueberry Plant

-- Blueberries can be purchased as bare-root or container grown plants.
+- Blueberries can be purchased as bare-root or container-grown plants.

 There are three species of blueberries and hybrids to choose from:

-- Highbush (Vaccinium corymbosum) grow best in Zone 4 to 7.
+- Highbush (Vaccinium corymbosum) grows best in Zone 4 to 7.
 Highbush is a shrubby plant that grow to 6 to 12 feet tall; it is native to eastern states along the coast.
 These plants produce large berries.

 - Rabbiteye ( ashei) is native to the Southeast and can grow as far north as Zone 7.
 It is heat- and drought-tolerant and can grow to 10 to 20 feet tall.
 These plants produce pink berries that turn blue when ripe.